Can Skipper create surveys in languages other than English?

-Q: Is Skipper “learning” from my surveys, or the text that I enter?
+Is Skipper learning from my surveys or the text I enter?

-We do not use the specific content of your surveys or text inputs to train Skipper at this time.
-But, we do store this data internally for the purpose of providing our service, troubleshooting issues, and improving our platform.
-Please refer to our updated Terms of Use and Privacy Practices, and reach out to your Account Manager if you have any questions!
+We don't use the specific content of your surveys or text inputs to train Skipper at this time.
+We do store this data internally for the purpose of providing our service, troubleshooting issues, and improving our platform.
+Please refer to our Terms of Use and Privacy Practices, and reach out to your Account Manager if you have any questions.

-Absolutely not!
-Skipper is simply a tool to help you get started and save time during survey creation.
-Ever had writer's block?
-Think of Skipper as a way to help you overcome that at the start of your study creation by bringing in relevant angles, topics, and questions you may want to consider including in your study.
-While Skipper relies on a collective experience of aytm researchers to suggest survey drafts based on best practices, it is always recommended that another set of (human) eyes go through your survey to ensure cohesiveness, and that your study goals are being met.
+Absolutely not.
+Skipper is a tool to help you get started and save time during survey creation — think of it as a way to overcome writer's block.
+It draws on the collective experience of aytm researchers to suggest survey drafts based on best practices, but it's always recommended to have a human review your survey to ensure cohesiveness and that your study goals are being met.

 -

-Social media and smartphones use among kids of different age
+Social media and smartphone use among kids of different ages

 - What percentage of kids currently use social media and smartphones